Old Swedes Church

 Architecture & Design

-Despite its strong connection with Swedish heritage, Holy Trinity Church is truly a work of English architecture, a result of its English designers and builders called in from Philadelphia.
+Despite its strong connection with Swedish heritage, Holy Trinity Church is truly a work of English architecture due to its English designers and builders called in from Philadelphia.

-The original design of the church was quite simple: a plain stone rectangle with a brick floor and a shingled roof with gables on either end.
+The church's original design was simple: a plain stone rectangle with a brick floor and a shingled roof with gables on either end.
 The walls were massive, measuring three feet thick and 20 feet high.
-A door was set in the middle of the west side as a main entrance, with an additional door put in the south side and two others in the north side to provide access to the vestry.
+A door was set in the middle of the west side as a main entrance, with an additional one on the south side and two on the north side to provide access to the vestry.

-Two windows each were built into the north and south walls and a larger one was installed in the east wall, just over the altar.
+Two windows were built into the north and south walls, and a larger one was installed in the east wall, just over the altar.

 Plain glass windows were replaced with stained glass when the church underwent a thorough renovation in 1899

 The stained glass window behind the altar is a focal point of the interior.
-It depicts Jesus Christ teaching a lesson, as well as symbols of the Holy Trinity, for which the Church is named.
+It depicts Jesus Christ teaching a lesson and symbols of the Holy Trinity, for which the church is named.
 The altar railing is carved walnut wood painted white.
-The altar itself is topped with marble which encloses and preserves the original stone altar.
+The altar is topped with marble which encloses and preserves the original stone altar.

 The pulpit is the oldest in the United States, crafted of black walnut wood.
 The dove hanging from the sounding board was a gift from Sweden and is symbolic of the Holy Spirit.
-The wood was donated by a group of congregants.
+A group of congregants donated the wood.
 The pulpit remains in its original location.

 While the exterior design forms a steep triangular gable roof, a lower hanging segmental arch ceiling was installed on the interior, built from logs covered in plaster.
-The interior walls were covered in white plaster as well to create a single, smooth design.
+The interior walls were also covered in white plaster to create a single, smooth design.
 The gallery is not original but was added in 1774 as the congregation expanded.
-It is still accessible only from an exterior staircase built in the south porch.
+It is accessible only from an exterior staircase built on the south porch.
 The pipe organ dates to 1965, a relatively modern addition to this immensely historic building

 The original box pews were crafted of fir or pinewood.
-They were later replaced by wooden benches, but an 1842 renovation restored replica pews in the original layout, with a wide center aisle of brick.
+Wooden benches later replaced them, but an 1842 renovation restored replica pews in the original layout, with a wide center aisle of brick.
 Pews were given out to the families that had helped the most with the construction process and were passed down from generation to generation, though they could also be sold.

-Bjork writes that stone floor was originally installed underneath the pews, but he felt that brick looked better and requested it be used to complete the project.
+Bjork writes that a stone floor was initially installed underneath the pews, but he felt that brick looked better and requested it be used to complete the project.
 During the 1842 renovation, a wooden floor was laid over the bricks, only to be removed in 1899.
-The bricks beneath were so well preserved that they were left in place.
-The bricks were originally laid in a herringbone pattern like the one seen in the square section above.
+However, the bricks beneath were so well preserved that they were left in place.
+The bricks were initially laid in a herringbone pattern like the one seen in the square section above.

 Old Swedes Through the Centuries

-Bjork remained Pastor at Old Swedes until 1714, when he was called back to Sweden by the King.
-Even across an ocean, he remained in touch with his former congregation, and in 1718, Holy Trinity received the splendid gift of a silver Communion chalice, paten plate for serving the Eucharist, and box for storing it, all courtesy of the Fahlun Mining Company, which operated the historically important Fahlun Mine, now a UNESCO World Heritage Site, in the district to which Bjork had moved.
+Bjork remained Pastor at Old Swedes until 1714 when he was called back to Sweden by the King.
+However, he remained in touch with his former congregation even across an ocean.
+In 1718, Holy Trinity received the splendid gift of a silver Communion chalice, a paten plate for serving the Eucharist, and a box for storing it, all courtesy of the Fahlun Mining Company, which operated the historically significant Fahlun Mine, now a UNESCO World Heritage Site, in the district to which Bjork had moved.

 Rev. Andreas Hesselius took charge of the parish a bit before Bjork's departure.
-He was succeeded by his brother, Samuel Hesselius who was in turn followed by the Rev. John Eneberg in 1733.
-It was during Eneberg's tenure that what is now city of Wilmington was formally established and the historically rural character of the area began to slowly change.
+He was succeeded by his brother, Samuel Hesselius, who was followed by the Rev. John Eneberg in 1733.
+It was during Eneberg's tenure that what is now the city of Wilmington was formally established, and the area's rural character began to change slowly.

-Peter Tranberg took over as pastor in 1742, coming from a nearby congregation just across the Delaware River.
-Upon his death in 1749, he was succeeded by the Rev. Israel Acrelius who went on to author the authoritative History of New Sweden, which tells the story of the region's settlement and church's founding.
+Peter Tranberg took over as pastor in 1742, coming from a nearby congregation across the Delaware River.
+Upon his death in 1749, he was succeeded by the Rev. Israel Acrelius, who authored the authoritative History of New Sweden, which tells the story of the region's settlement and church's founding.
 The first significant renovations to Old Swedes were made during his tenure.
 Acrelius eventually fell ill and returned to Sweden in 1756

-Over the next several decades, Old Swedes played witness to remarkable history as the Delaware Valley changed rapidly.
-The Declaration of Independence was signed at nearby Philadelphia in 1776, and the Revolutionary War found its way to the region soon afterward.
+Over the next several decades, Old Swedes witnessed remarkable history as the Delaware Valley changed rapidly.
+The Declaration of Independence was signed in nearby Philadelphia in 1776, and the Revolutionary War soon found its way to the region.
 As the British moved to capture Philadelphia, their forces met continental army troops at the Battle of Brandywine, which the British won.
-Following the victory, British troops quartered in Old Swedes as they prepared a final assault on Philadelphia.
+British troops quartered in Old Swedes after the victory as they prepared a final assault on Philadelphia.

 By 1791, the United States was a new, independent nation and the Swedish population of the area once called New Sweden had dwindled considerably.
 Since the tenure of Israel Acrelius, services at Holy Trinity had been conducted in both Swedish and English.
-Reverend Lawrence Girelius, who had once been ordered by a British Army officer to conduct service for the troops living in the church, decided to follow the lead of many of his predecessors and return to Sweden.
-Rather than request a new pastor from Sweden, the congregants decided to formally withdraw from the Church of Sweden, and instead join the Protestant Episcopal Church.
+Reverend Lawrence Girelius, who a British Army officer had once ordered to perform service for the troops living in the church, decided to follow the lead of many of his predecessors and return to Sweden.
+Rather than request a new pastor from Sweden, the congregants withdrew formally from the Church of Sweden and joined the Protestant Episcopal Church.
 Old Swedes today remains an active Episcopal parish.

 Even so, the city's most historic building was not entirely doomed.
 Later that decade, a group of local women undertook to raise funds and make necessary repairs to the building, inspiring another local, Henrietta Allmond, to leave more renovation money to the church in her will.
-When Allmond passed in 1842, Old Swedes received its first major restoration, which modernized and changed many of the original details.
-Most of these changes were undone by a more thorough 1899 renovation, in honor of the buildings' 200th anniversary, which restored the church to its original appearance.
+When Allmond passed in 1842, Old Swedes received its first significant restoration, modernizing and changing many of the original details.
+Most of these changes were undone by a more thorough 1899 renovation in honor of the building's 200th anniversary, which restored the church to its original appearance.

 National Historic Landmark